pivotal/docs-tas-adapter/install-prerequisites.md

 * Service Bindings v0.7.1 or later for ingress control.
    * If you have installed Tanzu Application Platform v1.1 with the `full`, `iterate`, `run`, or `light` profile, this package is installed.
    * If you have installed Tanzu Application Platform v1.1 without using a profile, see [Install Service Bindings](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-service-bindings-install-service-bindings.html).

+* Tanzu Build Service v1.5.0 or later for building images.
+   * If you have installed Tanzu Application Platform v1.1 with the `full`, `iterate`, `build`, or `light` profile, this package is installed.
+   * If you have installed Tanzu Application Platform v1.1 without using a profile, see [Install Tanzu Build Service](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-tanzu-build-service-install-tbs.html).

 After you have installed these prerequisites, proceed to [Installing Application Service Adapter](install.md).